 Drone image by Fernanda Ligabue

 When people think of deforestation in the Amazon, few think of illegal gold mining as a cause.
-Yet such mining accounted for the destruction of 1.2 million hectares of rainforest between 2005 and 2015 — or nine percent of forest loss during that period.
+Yet mining accounted for the destruction of 1.2 million hectares of rainforest between 2005 and 2015 — or nine percent of forest loss during that period — and illegal gold mining drove a lot of it.

 This investigation delves into how actors in Europe’s gold industry are building a complex “gold chain”, using Dubai as a hub for gold laundering, to allow refineries in Switzerland, Belgium and Italy to import gold illegally mined in the Amazon without being linked to rainforest destruction.